Investors Give Up on Crypto Markets After FTX Crash

 The implosions and scandals of the past few months have swept away the key arguments of cryptocurrency promoters and all but erased the notion of Bitcoin as a safe haven in turbulent times.
 But none of those events, from the collapse of TerraUSD to the bankruptcy of Celsius, were as damning as the revelation that even FTX, until recently considered one of the biggest names in crypto, was not rock solid.

-FTX’s collapse is “raising questions about the viability of the crypto ecosystem,” said Salman Ahmed, chief investment strategist at Fidelity International, which oversees $646 billion from London.
+FTX’s collapse is “raising questions regarding the viability of the crypto ecosystem,” said Salman Ahmed, chief investment strategist at Fidelity International, which oversees $646 billion from London.
 “It was always difficult to make the case for including crypto, but the setup has come under more pressure.”

 Just a year ago, crypto mania was at its peak and Bitcoin had surpassed $67,000.
 In January, Bridgewater estimated that 5% of Bitcoin was held by institutional-level investors.

 Sparkling predictions were everywhere back then.
-JPMorgan Chase & Co. strategist Nikolaos Panigirtzoglou wrote that, in theory, Bitcoin could reach $146.00 in the long term, displacing gold.
+JPMorgan Chase & Co. strategist Nikolaos Panigirtzoglou wrote that, in theory, Bitcoin might reach $146.00 in the long term, displacing gold.
 A survey conducted by PWC in April found that 42% of crypto hedge funds predicted that Bitcoin would trade between $75,000 and $100,000 by the end of 2022.

 “The argument of investing in cryptocurrencies as a diversification died some time ago,” he said in an interview.